 Under the Shoreland Management Act, the DNR establishes shoreland regulations and sets the shoreland development standards for local governments.
 Counties and cities implement those regulations through local zoning.
 This approach has a long history in Minnesota.
-The Shoreland Management Act was passed through bipartisan legislation in 1969.
+The Shoreland Management Act was passed through bipartisan legislation in 1969, and the shoreland development standards were last updated in 1989.
 The State's standards and associated criteria were intended to preserve and enhance the quality of surface waters and conserve the economic and natural environmental values of shorelands.
-State and local government officials have long recognized and acknowledged limitations of an exclusively rule-based approach to protect natural shorelands.
-The State's standards prohibit the clear cutting of vegetation along the shore and on bluffs and allow limited cutting in certain poorly defined situations.
-There are no requirements for restoration once vegetation has been removed.
-These shoreland vegetation standards are difficult to enforce due to the cost of monitoring, the scale of non-compliance, and the limited resources of the county and city government.
-In addition, the loss of natural shorelands is often gradual or due to the actions of past property owners.
+However, state and local government officials have long recognized and acknowledged limitations of an exclusively rule-based approach to protect natural shorelands.

+The State's shoreline standards afford a basic level of protection.
+However, they are difficult to enforce due to the enormous scale of the issue and the costs of administering this program, coupled with the limited resources of county and city government.
+In addition, the state standards allow for the clearing of some vegetation and other shoreline alterations (e.g. riprap and sand blankets), so there can be losses even under the current standards.
+These standards also do not require restoration of past shoreline alterations.